Multi-million EPSRC funding for KCL DRIVE-Health CDT

 January 31, 2025

-We’re pleased to announce that C hris Tomlinson from LifeArc , will deliver our February Seminar Series with his talk, "Translational Clinical Data Science: from patient data to patient impact " .
-Chris will give an overview of LifeArc, a self-funded translational research charity, seeking to deliver patient benefit and address unmet needs.
-As UK Health Data & AI lead, he will focus on how they harness data science and AI to fulfil their aim: to ‘make life sciences, life changing’.
+It was a pleasure to welcome C hris Tomlinson from LifeArc , who delivered our February Seminar Series with his talk, "Translational Clinical Data Science: from patient data to patient impact " .
+Chris gave an overview of LifeArc, a self-funded translational research charity, seeking to deliver patient benefit and address unmet needs.
+As UK Health Data & AI lead, he focuses on how they harness data science and AI to fulfil their aim: to ‘make life sciences, life changing’.
 Chris is a clinician by background, specialising in Anaesthesia & Intensive Care, before transitioning to full-time research.
 His work leverages electronic health records, epidemiology and artificial intelligence at scale to advance our understanding of health and disease, and address the fundamental challenges of precision medicine.
 His research has been featured in top medical journals and informed both policy and clinical practice internationally.
 Seminar Series Event: "Translational Clinical Data Science: from patient data to patient impact" Date and Time: Thursday 27 February 2025, 15:00 – 16.00 hrs (BST) Location: Hodgkin Building, Classroom 6, Guy's Campus Attendance: Mandatory for all DRIVE-Health students Registration: Students, alumni and wider King's College London research community, please email drive-health-cdt@kcl.ac.uk to register.

 Share by: